Skip to Main Content

 General principles of in-text citations

 The in-text citation guides the reader towards the reference list where more information on the source can be found.
 Therefore, the main entry in the in-text citation should be the first word in the reference list, so that the reader can find and identify the source.
 The in-text citation consists of the author and year of publication.
-If you quote a source, adding the page number(s) is a must.
-You can also add page number(s) if you want to help the reader find the exact place in your source even if you paraphrase or summarize the content of your source.

 You can choose an author-focused citation or an information-focused citation.
 If you emphasize who says something, the author’s name is placed in the text outside the in-text reference.
 Note that when paraphrasing, there is no need to add the page number(s) in the citation.
 If you, on the other hand, want to emphasize what is being said, you place the author’s name in the in-text citation.